- Party Principles

 - Deliver excellent services and fiscal responsibility.

-- Develop ideas and policies that are progressive and independent from national party politics.
+- Develop ideas and policies that are progressive and independent of Westminster party politics.

 - Make the councils we control more transparent and accountable.